leonardodelfino/smartrr-currency/currency-front/README.md

 - [ ] Develop a token refresh method to maintain user sessions and ensure seamless access to protected resources.
 - [ ] Find and implement a more robust and efficient method for managing environment variables to enhance security and configuration management.

-###License
-This project is licensed under the MIT License.